Thomas Galbraith, 2nd Baron Strathclyde: Marriage and children

 The family lives in Westminster and at the Galbraith family estate in Mauchline, Ayrshire.

 As Strathclyde has no sons, the heir presumptive to the peerage is his younger brother, the Hon.
-Charles William du Roy de Blicquy Galbraith (b.
-1962).
+Charles William du Roy de Blicquy Galbraith (born 1962).

 Outside interests

 Lord Strathclyde is a governor of Wellington College, Berkshire.
 He received an Honorary Doctorate of Civil Law from the University of East Anglia in July 2018.

 He is a director of Auchendrane Estates Ltd, a landowning company in Scotland.
 His wealth is estimated at £10m.

 He was a non-executive director on the board of Trafigura's hedge-fund arm, Galena Asset Management, from 2004 until 2009.
 Trafigura defended court actions during the 2006 Ivory Coast toxic waste dump scandal and The Guardian suggested his appointment may be an attempt to de-toxify the Dutch company globally.